+b.
+Establish planetary protection requirements applicable to each planetary flight program/project consistent with requirements herein, and establish methods to verify that planetary protection requirements have been met.

 c.
-Establish planetary protection requirements applicable to each planetary flight program/project; coordinate and interpret these requirements with appropriate representatives of the planetary flight program and project offices; establish methods to verify that planetary protection requirements have been met.

-d.
 Provide support to planetary flight program/project offices in the following areas, as may be agreed to by the appropriate flight program and project managers and the PPO: